Dansoftowner/Boomega/boomega-app/README.md

 # boomega-app subproject

-Contains the entities required to start the real-time application.
+Contains the entities required to start the real-time application (e.g the main-class).

 ## Main roles